 - Scope of work.
 It is easy to underestimate the scope, magnitude, and technological sophistication necessary to offer real-time parking data and provide demandresponsive pricing. - Executive leadership.
 Many challenges accompanied planning and implementing a ground-breaking project with complex technology, significant policy changes, and a large amount of discovery and uncertainty.
-The support of a dedicated executive at the agency was critical, as was having appropriate financial resources. - Understanding the parking supply.
-For reasons explained in Chapter 4, understanding the existing parking supply was a critical first step in the planning, implementation, and evaluation of SFpark. - Strong and coherent intellectual foundations.
+The support of a dedicated executive at the agency was - Understanding the parking supply.
+For reasons explained in Chapter 4, understanding the existing parking supply was a critical first step in the planning, - Strong and coherent intellectual foundations.
 This parking management approach was based on the pioneering academic work of Professor Donald Shoup from UCLA.
-The clarity and strength of those foundations made it easier to develop policies, goals, and tools that were easily communicated and understood. - Striking the right balance between complexity and simplicity.
+The clarity and strength of those foundations made it easier to develop policies, goals, and tools that were easily communicated and understood. - simplicity.
 We have had to balance the potential complexity of managing parking effectively with the need to have something simple enough to be communicated clearly and quickly to customers.
-We had to strike a similar technological balance between what is desirable and what is feasible. - Emphasizing data collection and project evaluation.
-The SMFTA committed to stakeholders that we would gather the data that would allow a rigorous evaluation of the project.
-That improved the project's credibility.
+We had to strike a similar technological balance between what is desirable and what is feasible.